What information does ESTA need?

 - Whether you have ever committed fraud or engaged in terrorist activities, sabotage, or genocide

 - Whether you are currently seeking employment in the U.S. or worked in the United States

 - You need to state if you were previously denied a visa to the U.S. or overstayed a visa

 - The last thing is that you need to state whether or not you have travelled to Iraq, Sudan,

-Someone will also need to be your emergency contact in or out of the U.S.
+You will also need to nominate someone to be your emergency contact in or out of the U.S.